shubhagrawal30/shubhagrawal30.github.io/_posts/2021-06-09-starting-this-site.markdown

 ---
 layout: single
-title:  "Making This Site!"
+title:  "Starting This Site!"
 date:   2021-06-09 00:55:28 -0400
 categories: site_assembly
 ---

-So, this is my first post.
+So, this is my ever first post!

-Resources I found useful are [here][link].
+I decided to finally make my personal web space.
+I plan to take notes and document how I make this, for myself and for anyone who wants to start their own site.

+I used [Jekyll][jekyll-gh] and [GitHub Page][github-pages].
+The easiest way to set up everything is [this blogpost][blogpost].

 <!-- You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.